okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-filtering/main/index.md

 1. In the **Endpoint URL** field, add your external service URL, including endpoint.
 For example, use your Glitch project name with the endpoint: `https://${your-glitch-projectname}.glitch.me/userAdded`.

-1. In the **Event Hook Name**, add a unique name for the hook (in this example, "User added to Sales group event hook).
+1. In the **Event Hook Name**, add a unique name for the hook (in this example, "User added to Sales group event hook").

 1. In the **Customize request** section, include authentication field and secret.
 In this example, use [Basic Authentication](/docs/guides/common-hook-set-up-steps/nodejs/main/#http-header-basic-authentication):